zachpendleton/adobe_connect/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Releasing a new version

+1. Bump the version number in version.rb
+2. Update the title of the "Unreleased" section of the CHANGELOG to have the new version number and date.
+3. Run `bundle exec rake release` to tag the release, push the tag to Github, build the gem, and push it to rubygems.org.